maevelander/wp-knowledgebase/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.5 =
+This is a major upgrade to fix and improve a lot of underlying code in the plugin.
+You won't notice huge changes on the front end or feature wise, but it is important to upgrade for long term stability, security and optimization of the plugin.

+A huge thank you to Jeroen Sormani for his big contributions to this release, as well as to other ongoing contributors to this plugin.

 = 1.1.4 =
 Contains important fix for users with custom templates.
 Please upgrade immediately.